-- a building called the Edgecliff Centre-a seven storey building over one ie rel of car parking, located at the western end of the centre, containing retail, business and office uses; - the Eastpoint Shopping Centre-a three storey building containing retail and business uses and a car park.
-The railway station and bus interchange are also accessed from this building; and - Eastpoint Tower-a 2 to 14 storey mixed use residential and commercial building on Ocean Street, located at the eastern end of the centre.
+- ▶ a building called the Edgecliff Centre-a seven storey building over one level of car parking, located at the western end of the centre, containing retail, business and office uses; - the Eastpoint Shopping Centre-a three storey building containing retail and business uses and a car park.
+The railway station and bus interchange are also accessed from this building; and - ► Eastpoint Tower-a 2 to 14 storey mixed use residential and commercial building on Ocean Street, located at the eastern end of the centre.

 The centre primarily addresses New South Head Road.
-In New McLean Street, car park entries and loading bays dominate the streetscape, and the landscaping is sparse and uncoordinated.
+On New McLean Street, car park entries and loading bays dominate the streetscape, and the landscaping is sparse and uncoordinated.
 This creates an unwelcoming pedestrian environment with little visual interest and provides a harsh transition to the residential land opposite.

-Connectivity across the centre is restrict to as the Eastpoint Shopping Centre and Edgecliff Centre car parks are separate despite being IL cated next to each other.
+Connectivity across the centre is restricted as the Eastpoint Shopping Centre and Edgecliff Centre car parks are separate despite bein; located next to each other.
 This also unnecessarily increases the number of vehicle crossings on the New McLean Street frontage.

-Heritage and contributory pundings
+Heritage and contributory buildings